buildingSMART/BCF-API/README.md

 ## 1.3 Updating Resources

-Whenever a resource offers the HTTP PUT method to be updated as a whole, the resource may also partially updated with a HTTP PATCH query that only transports the changed properties of the entity.
+Whenever a resource offers the HTTP PUT method to be updated as a whole.

 ## 1.4 Cross origin resource sharing (Cors) ##